NomicFoundation/hardhat/docs/guides/compile-contracts.md

 └── Qux.sol
 ```

-the structure of your artifact directory then could look like this:
+then the structure of your artifact directory then would look like this:

 ```
 artifacts